-You can buy or sell Units of the fund through a qualified financial advisor or broker at the principal distributor.
+You can buy or sell Units of the funds through a qualified financial advisor or broker.
+In the case of PK Core Fund, Units are sold through its principal distributor.
 Selling may also be known as "redeeming".
-When you are buying or selling Units of the fund directly with the fund, we base the transaction on the price of the Unit.
+When you are buying or selling Units of a fund directly with the fund, we base the transaction on the price of the Unit.
 The price per Unit is called the net asset value or "NAV" per unit.
-See "Purchases, switches and redemptions - How the securities of the fund are valued" on page 6.
+See "Purchases, switches and redemptions - How the securities of the funds are valued" on page 15.

-How the securities of a fund are valued
+How the securities of the funds are valued

-The fund's units may be divided into several classes.
+A fund's units may be divided into several classes.
 Each class is divided into units of equal value.
 When you invest in the fund, you are actually purchasing units of a specific class of the fund.
-Currently, the fund has only one class of units, being the class F units.

 All transactions are based on the class net asset value per unit ("unit value").
-We usually calculate the unit value for each class of the fund on each business day, but in some circumstances, we may calculate it at another time.
+We usually calculate the unit value for each class of a fund on each business day, but in some circumstances, we may calculate it at another time.
 The NAV per Unit can change daily.